TheSatoLab/Estimatation_of_transmissibility_of_each_viral_lineage/README.md

 Parameter estimation was performed by the framework of Bayesian statistical inference with Markov chain Monte Carlo methods (MCMC) implemented in Stan (https://mc-stan.org).
 Non-informative priors were set for all parameters.
 Four independent MCMC chains were run with 2,000 and 3,000 steps of warmup and sampling iterations, respectively.

 ## Contents
+* prepreprint
+	* The prepreprint of **"Attenuated fusogenicity and pathogenicity of SARS-CoV-2 Omicron variant"**

 * script
 	* **run_model.R:** main script
 	* **multinomial.stan:** stan model file